aosmith16/merge-conflict/README.md

-# merge-conflict
+# Merge conflict
-Practice merge conflict
+Practice dealing with a merge conflict